qdrant/landing_page/qdrant-landing/content/documentation/payload.md

 weight: 25
 ---

-One of the key features of Qdrant is the ability to store additional values along with vectors.
+One of the significant features of Qdrant is the ability to store additional values along with vectors.
 These values are called `payload` in Qdrant terminology.

-Payload is a set of key-value data.
+A payload is a set of key-value data.
 Each key can have several values of the same type.

-Here is an example of a typical payload represented in json:
+Here is an example of a typical payload represented in JSON:
 ```json
 {
     "colors": ["red", "blue"],